Breaking and Entering

 Virginia Burglary Charges (Va.
 Code §18.2-89)

 Burglary in Virginia (Va.
 Code §18.2-89) is breaking and entering the dwelling house of another at night with the intent to commit a larceny or felony.
 Burglary in Virginia is complete when entry is made with the felonious intent.
 Burglary in Virginia under Va.
 Code §18.2-89 is a Class 3 felony, punished with 5 to 20 years in prison and a fine up to $100,000.
-If the offender used a deadly weapon to commit the Burglary, the offense becomes a Class 2 felony, punished with a minimum of 20 years up to life in prison.
-Click here for more information on Burglary in Virginia under Va.
-Code §18.2-89.
+If the offender was armed with a deadly weapon at the time of entry, the offense becomes a Class 2 felony, punished with a minimum of 20 years up to life in prison.

 Virginia Bank Burglary Charges (Va.
 Code §18.2-93)

 Bank Burglary in Virginia is a Class 2 felony under Va.
 Code §18.2-93.
 Bank Burglary in Virginia is entering a banking house during the day or at night while armed with a deadly weapon with intent to commit larceny of money, bonds, notes, or securities.
 Bank Burglary in Virginia is punished with a minimum of 20 years up to life in prison.
-If an offender actually robs a bank in the course of Bank Burglary, the offender can be convicted of both offenses and will be punished with consecutive sentences.
-Click here for more information on Bank Burglary in Virginia.
+If an offender actually robs a bank in the course of Bank Burglary, the offender can be convicted of both Robbery and Bank Burglary and will be punished with consecutive sentences.